Creepshow 2: Old Chief Wood'nhead

 In a small town called Dead River, Ray and Martha Spruce are an elderly couple who run the small town's general store, whose décor includes a cigar store Indian named "Old Chief Wood'nhead."
-The Spruces are visited by Benjamin Whitemoon, the elder of a local Native American tribe, who gives them a bag of turquoise jewelry, his tribe's sacred treasures, as collateral for the debt the tribe has incurred.
+The Spruces are visited by Benjamin Whitemoon, the elder of a local Native American tribe, who gives them a bag of turquoise jewelry, his tribe's sacred treasures, as collateral for the debt the tribe has incurred, despite Ray's objections.

 Later that night, the Spruces are robbed by Benjamin's estranged ne'er-do-well nephew Sam Whitemoon, armed with a shotgun, and his two friends, Andy Cavanaugh and Vince “Fat Stuff” Gribbens.
 Sam, who has long black hair, dreams of taking the jewels and moving to Hollywood to become a movie star.
 In a struggle, Sam's gun goes off and fires at Martha, killing her.
 Sam shoots and kills Ray as well before grabbing the jewels and driving away with the others.
 After they leave, Old Chief Wood'nhead comes to life and goes after the thugs to avenge the Spruces.
 He shoots Vince with multiple arrows, slaughters Andy with a tomahawk after smashing up his car, and uses a hunting knife to scalp Sam upon cornering him at his home.
 The next morning, Benjamin wakes up to find the turquoise jewelry on his bed.
 He visits the ruined store to find Old Chief Wood'nhead back on the porch, holding Sam's bloody scalp and a bloodstained knife, with fresh war paint on his face.
 Now aware of what has happened to the Spruces and what Old Chief Wood'nhead had done to the killers, Benjamin wishes the old warrior a peaceful afterlife and drives away.
 The final scene turns to a panel as the Creep commented that was quite a price for young Sam Whitemoon "to pay... toupée, eh?"